sunbains/tidb-test-rig/examples/README.md

 ## Configuration

-Before running the examples, you may need to configure:
+Before running the tests, you may need to configure:

 1. **Database Connection Details**: Use CLI arguments or environment variables
 2. **Authentication**: Ensure you have valid TiDB credentials